jctrl/learning-resources/php.md

 * [Design Patterns](https://tutsplus.com/course/agile-design-patterns/) - In this course, you’ll learn what design patterns are, how each of them is defined, what they are used for and, of course, how to implement them in PHP!
 * [How to Write Testable and Maintainable Code in PHP](http://code.tutsplus.com/tutorials/how-to-write-testable-and-maintainable-code-in-php--net-31726) - Frameworks provide a tool for rapid application development, but often accrue technical debt as rapidly as they allow you to create functionality.
 Technical debt is created when maintainability isn't a purposeful focus of the developer.
 Future changes and debugging become costly, due to a lack of unit testing and structure.

-Here's how to begin structuring your code to achieve testability and maintainability - and save you time.

 ## Tutorials

 * [PHP Database Access: Are You Doing It Correctly?](http://code.tutsplus.com/tutorials/php-database-access-are-you-doing-it-correctly--net-25338) -
-## Other Tutorials

 * [TutsPlus PHP](http://hub.tutsplus.com/search?utf8=%E2%9C%93&search%5Bkeywords%5D=php&button=) - Various free and premum PHP related tutorial in the tutsplus website